doomvega/Testing-Range-Styles/README.md

 Because this is one repo for many styles, I recommend finding a way to download one folder from a GitHub repo.
 See this StackOverflow post: https://stackoverflow.com/questions/7106012/download-a-single-folder-or-directory-from-a-github-repository

 I personally use this Firefox extension for this: https://addons.mozilla.org/en-US/firefox/addon/gitzip/

+# Important!

+Please credit me somewhere on your site if you use my work.
+It means a lot to me.
+Let me know if you make a site with one of my layouts!
+I'd love to see. 🥰